 "I know how much Africans love African Americans.
 I live in Ghana, we always jibe with the music.
 But when I got here to America, I saw there was a disconnect," he observed.
 "We don't talk to each other.
 So whatever has been sold to us has been stuck in our brains.
 We're still suffering from the trauma of slavery and colonialism.
 We have a lot of media stereotypes on both sides."

-For the past several years, His Royal Magesty Togbi Nyaho Tamakloe VI of the Anlo Kingdom, Volta Region - Ghana has performed the crowning ceremony for the event.
-Some of those honored in past ceremonies include Congressman Danny Davis (Illinois 7th District) and Educator Carol Adams, founding director of Chicago's Museums and Public Schools program and former Executive Director of the DuSable Black History Museum.
+For the past several years, His Royal Majesty Togbi Nyaho Tamakloe VI of the Anlo Kingdom, Volta Region - Ghana, has performed the crowning ceremony for the event.
+Some of those honored in past ceremonies include Congressman Danny K. Davis (Illinois 7th District) and Educator Carol Adams, founding director of Chicago's Museums and Public Schools program and former Executive Director of the DuSable Black History Museum.

 "When we bring our collective cultures together, perhaps we can send a message to ourselves subliminally that we are connected."
 Sena said.